syncfusion-content/php-docs/PHP/installation-and-upgrade/Install-using-the-Offline-Installer.md

 	   However, you can change the locations by clicking browse button.

    * Select the **Install Syncfusion Samples** check box to install Syncfusion samples, or leave the check box clear, when you do not want to install Syncfusion samples.
-   * Select the **Install Syncfusion Extensions** checkbox to configure the Syncfusion Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion Extensions in Visual Studio.

 6. Click Install.